Dan the man

 1982 - Graeme Souness captained Liverpool for the first time, leading us to an impressive 4-0 win at John Toshack’s Swansea City in the Third Round of the FA Cup.
 Phil Thompson had been stripped of the captaincy following our Boxing Day defeat to Manchester City that left the reds twelfth in the table.
 Alan Hansen scored in his 200th reds game with Ian Rush bagging a brace and Mark Lawrenson also on target.
 On the same day, ex-red Ian Callaghan played in his 88th FA Cup game as Crewe Alexandra lost 3-1 at home to Sc***horpe United, with 79 of these games played while with Liverpool.

 2015 - Steven Gerrard announced he would be leaving the club at the end of the season.
 He made 710 appearances for the reds in total, notching 186 goals, helping us to claim the European Cup, UEFA Cup, two FA Cups, two UEFA Super Cups and three League Cups as well as winning the PFA and Football Writers’ Player of the Year awards once apiece.

 2018 – Pep Lijnders left the coaching staff to take over as Manager of N.E.C. in the Netherlands.
-He was sacked four months later, returning to Melwood in June 2018.
+He was sacked four months later, returning to Melwood as Assistant Manager in June 2018.

 Running down the wing